Royalties Simulator

 - Spotify pays your distributor for master royalties

-- Performance and mechanical royalties are sent to collection societies (like SPA, GEMA, or BMI)
+- Performance and mechanical royalties are sent to collection societies (like Unison, GEMA, or BMI)

 How Long Does It Take to Get Paid?